 MikroTik WireGuard VPN: Complete Dual-Stack IPv4/IPv6 Configuration

-Learn how to configure WireGuard VPN on MikroTik RouterOS with full IPv4 and IPv6 dual-stack support.
-Access your home network and browse with native IPv6 even from networks without IPv6 connectivity.
+Configure WireGuard VPN on MikroTik RouterOS with full IPv4/IPv6 dual-stack.
+Access your home network with native IPv6 from any connection.

 WireGuard has revolutionized VPN technology with its simplicity, speed, and modern cryptography.
 Unlike traditional VPN protocols like OpenVPN or IPSec, WireGuard uses a minimal codebase (~4,000 lines vs 100,000+) and state-of-the-art cryptographic primitives as described in the WireGuard whitepaper, resulting in faster connections and lower latency.